Nik77x/altoclef/README.md

 for now you can create some new classes that are automatically bound to a keybind (works basically the same as the command system) needs some cleanup still but it works.

+If you want to see some experimental stuff go to the Dev branch If you want stable code go to the main branch

 # altoclef
 Plays block game.